 Thematic Gratitude Journal Prompts

 This journal for teens helps teens to record a little bit of gratitude every day.
 This helps them to get in the habit of keeping a content and resilient mindset.
 Each entry includes daily repeating elements.
 There is a quick check in on something they are grateful for and on how they are feeling.
 They also include a brief writing prompt or reflection.
 These encourage teens to notice and remember what they’re grateful for around a specific topic.

 There are four sections to the book and they are focused on different goals for teens.
 Examples include adjusting how they see the world and shifting gratitude onto one’s self.
 Additionally, managing negative thoughts, and being mindful of each moment.
 Each section has quotes, daily gratitude journal prompts, and exercises to help develop gratitude for everything big and small!

 Where To Buy This Gratitude Journal

 This gratitude journal makes a great gift to help teens grow their experience of gratitude.
 It is a powerful way to make a big difference in someone’s daily life.

 It is available wherever books are sold.
-You can get it at your local book store once it is released on May 18th.
-Or you can go ahead and order it from Amazon now!
+You can get it at your local book store or you can go ahead and order it from Amazon now!